MarinaSci/STH_HYBRIDISATION_CAPTURE/STH_hybridisation_capture_02_ON_TARGET_ENRICHMENT.md

 ```
-### Code for Figure 1 - on-target % mapping, absolute enrichment and fold-enrichment
+### Code for Figure 1 on paper - on-target % mapping, absolute enrichment and fold-enrichment
 - Bring all the plots together now to form Figure 1

 ``` {r FIG1_ON_TARGET_ENRICHMENT_FOLD_ENRICHMENT , fig.path = './00_FIGURES/', warning = FALSE,message = FALSE}